brightway-lca/enhancement-proposals/Brightway strategic development plan.md

 Specific tasks:

 * F1 Develop new Sphinx template with a [three column layout](https://github.com/Depart-de-Sentier/Prizes/issues/2#issuecomment-1077682124)
-* F2 Follow the [Diataxis framework](https://diataxis.fr/) for technical documentation
+* F2 Reorganize documentation following the [Diataxis framework](https://diataxis.fr/) for technical documentation
 * F3 Each notebook (where possible) should link to a *try.brightway.dev* container
 * F4 Develop, document, and test contribution guidelines and coding styles, and apply to all libraries